Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 Accessibility issues logged as a known cluster (no new build to re-test)

 On Day 0 (S0), I captured onboarding accessibility issues as a known cluster (B-A11Y-01: SWOR-1, SWOR-2, SWOR-3, SWOR-4).
-Because there was no newer build during the week, regression re-test was not applicable until a new build exists.
+Because there was no newer build during the week, regression testing re-test was not applicable until a new build exists.
 This is logged explicitly rather than implied.

-Results snapshot (for transparency)
+Regression testing results snapshot (for transparency)

 - Regression testing is change-driven verification, not “re-test everything”.

-Regression testing FAQ (manual QA)
+Regression testing FAQ (manual QA example)

 Is regression testing just re-testing old bugs?

-By using external change signals such as public patch notes, previous builds, and observed behaviour as oracles, without assuming platform parity.
+By using external change signals such as public patch notes, previous builds, and observed behaviour as testing oracles, without assuming platform parity.

 Is a “pass” result meaningful in regression testing?

-Regression testing evidence and case study links
+Regression testing example: evidence and case study links